HS116/Covid-Webscraper-with-Twitter-Bot/README.md

 ## Future plans for project:
 1.)
 Write cleaner code e.g. break down the large functions into many smaller functions, maybe better variable/function names, reduce comments, add type annotations\
 2.)
 Automate storing the data in a JSON or CSV\
 3.)
-Automate the bot running in the background, so I don't have to press run\
+Automate the bot running in the background, so I don't have to press run, by either using Windows task scheduler or something similar for Linux\
 4.)
 Generate a plotly graph as well, and display this through the twitter update